-- Documents Reveal about Terror Recruits," NBC News, April 18, 2016) and from the ICCT report published in 2016. - Anita Perešin, "Fatal Attraction: Western Muslimas and ISIS," Perspectives on Terrorism 9, no. 3 (2015): 21-38 estimates that women represent 10 percent of the number of all ISIS' Western foreign fighters.
-Gustafsson and Ranstrop (see note 29) estimate that the share of women from Sweden that joined ISIS went from only a few in 2012 to almost 40 percent in 2014 and 2015. - 33.
-Gustafsson and Ranstrop (see note 29) present evidence to this effect based on Sweden foreign fighters, while Azinović and Jusić (see note 29) present evidence from Bosnia and Herzegovina. - See, for example, Marion van San, "Lost Souls Searching for Answers?
+Anita Perešin, "Fatal Attraction: Western Muslimas and ISIS," Perspectives on Terrorism 9, no. 3 (2015): 21-38 estimates that women represent 10 percent of the number of all ISIS' Western foreign fighters.
+Gustafsson and Ranstrop (see note 30 above) estimate that the share of women from Sweden that joined ISIS went from only a few in 2012 to almost 40 percent in 2014 and 2015.

+Gustafsson and Ranstrop (see note 30 above) present evidence to this regard based on Sweden foreign fighters, while Azinović and Jusić (see note 30 above) present evidence from Bosnia and Herzegovina.

+See, for example, Marion van San, "Lost Souls Searching for Answers?
 Belgian and Dutch Converts Joining the Islamic State," Perspectives on Terrorism 9, no. 5 (2015): 47-56, who examines the characteristics of 17 Belgian and Dutch converts that joined ISIS.
-Depending on the country, the share of converts among ISIS foreign fighters from Western countries varies from 10 to 25 percent. - According to Rajan Basra, Peter R. Neumann, and Claudia Brunner, "Criminal Pasts, Terrorist Futures: European Jihadists and the New Crime-Terror Nexus," The International Centre for the Study of Radicalization (ICSR), 2016, in several European countries the majority of ISIS foreign fighters were former criminals.
-The ICSR report can be found at: http://icsr.info/wpcontent/uploads/2016/10/crime-terror-report_20171214_web.pdf.
-Azinović and Jusić (see note 29) find a similar pattern among 26 percent of foreign fighters from Bosnia and Herzegovina. - 36.
-Dragon (see note 27) estimates that over 60 percent of ISIS foreign fighters coming from Western countries are second-generation immigrants from Muslim countries.
-Magnus Ranstorp, Linus Gustafsson, and Peder Hyllengren, "From the Welfare State to the Caliphate," Foreign Policy, February 23, 2015, estimate an even higher percentage of immigrants and refugees among Sweden's foreign fighters, as Bergema and van San do for Dutch foreign fighters (see note 29).
+Depending on the country, the share of converts among ISIS foreign fighters from Western countries varies from 10 to 25 percent.

+According to Rajan Basra, Peter R. Neumann and Claudia Brunner, "Criminal Pasts, Terrorist Futures: European Jihadists and the New Crime-Terror Nexus," The International Centre for the Study of Radicalization (ICSR), 2016, in several European countries the majority of ISIS foreign fighters were former criminals.
+The ICSR report can be found at: http://icsr.info/wpcontent/uploads/2016/10/crime-terror-report\20171214\web.pdf.
+Azinović and Jusić (see note 30 above) find a similar pattern among 26 percent of foreign fighters from Bosnia and Herzegovina.
+Dragon (see note 28 above) estimates that over 60 percent of ISIS foreign fighters coming from Western countries are second generation immigrants from Muslim countries.
+Magnus Ranstorp, Linus Gustafsson and Peder Hyllengren, "From the Welfare State to the Caliphate," Foreign Policy, February 23 (2015), estimate an even higher percentage of immigrants and refugees among Sweden's foreign fighters, as Bergema and van San do for Dutch foreign fighters (see note 30 above).
 The same pattern appears in the ICCT report (2016) mentioned above.
-For example, most of Austrian ISIS foreign fighters are second-generation immigrants of Chechen origin (p.
-24); most ISIS foreign fighters from The Netherlands are secondgeneration immigrants from Morocco and Somalia (p.
-36); and most ISIS foreign fighters from the UK are of South-Asian ethnic origin.
-This is also the case among Western women joining ISIS (Perešin, see note 31). - Dragon (see note 27), 35.
-Mironova and Whitt (see note 28).
-Ranstorp et al. (see note 35). - 38.
-Perešin (see note 31). - Bibi van Ginkel and Eva Entenmann (editors), The Foreign Fighters Phenomenon in the European Union: Profiles, Threats & Policies, International Centre for Counter-Terrorism -The Hague, April 2016. - 40.
-Mitts (see note 11).
+For example, most of Austrian ISIS foreign fighters are second-generation immigrants of Chechen origin (page 24); most ISIS foreign fighters from The Netherlands are second generation immigrants from Morocco and Somalia (page 36); and most ISIS foreign fighters from the UK are of South-Asian ethnic origin.
+This is also the case among Western women joining ISIS (Perešin, see note 32 above).
+Dragon (see note 28 above), 35.
+Mironova and Whitt (see note 29 above).
+Ranstorp et al. (see note 36).